7adidaz/E7fazly/server/docs/Database.md

 ### What is the idea of the project?
-- Allow users to store different types of bookmarks, where he can organize these bookmarks into folders/directories.
-A bookmark can only belogin to one directory.
+- Allow users to store different types of bookmarks, where they can organize these bookmarks into folders/directories.
+A bookmark can only belong to one directory.
 - Every bookmark can be tagged with multiple tags.
-- A user can share a folder/directory to another user, who can either view or edit the content of this folder.
+- A user can share a folder/directory with another user, who can either view or edit the content of this folder.

 ### Basic tables:
 - user